lemoncheesecake/lemoncheesecake/README.md

 `check_` functions return `True` if the check succeed and return `False` otherwise.
 All `check_` functions have their `assert_` equivalent that return no value if the assertion succeed and stop the test (by raising `AbortTest`) otherwise.

-If one check fails in a test, this test will be set as failed.
+If one check fails in a test, this test will be marked as failed.

 ## Logs and steps

 lemoncheesecake provides logging functions that give the user the ability to log information beyond the check functions.
 There are four logging functions available corresponding to four logging levels:

 - `log_debug`
 - `log_info`
 - `log_warn`